Eligibility for Medicare Supplement Insurance

 Am I eligible if I’m under age 65?

-If you are under 65 and have Original Medicare due to a disability or End-Stage Renal Disease (ESRD, you may be eligible for a Medigap policy.
+If you’re under 65 and have Original Medicare due to a disability, amyotrophic lateral sclerosis (ALS), or end-stage renal disease (ESRD), your state may let you apply for a Medicare Supplement policy when you’re under 65.
 However, depending on where you live, you might not be able to purchase the policy option you want—or any Medigap policy—until you turn 65.
-That's because Federal law does not require insurance companies to sell Medigap policies to people under 65.

-Even if your state is not listed above, some insurance companies will sell Medigap policies to people under 65.
+Some insurance companies will sell Medigap policies to people under 65 even when it’s not required by law.
 These companies may charge more for the policy or deny coverage for preexisting conditions, so you should review your rights under state law before making a purchase.
 You can get this information by calling your State Health Insurance Assistance Program.

-In general, you are not eligible for a Medigap policy if you have a Medicare Advantage Plan, also called Medicare Part C. However, you may be able to buy a Medigap policy under certain situations, such as if you are eligible for "trial rights."
+In general, Medigap policies don’t work with Medicare Advantage (also called Medicare Part C) plans.
+However, you may be able to buy a Medigap policy under certain situations, such as if you are eligible for “trial rights.”

-Trial rights allow you to join a Medicare Advantage Plan for a trial period when you first turn 65 and become eligible for Medicare.
-If you are not happy with the plan any time within the first 12 months, you can return to Original Medicare.
+Trial rights allow you to join a Medicare Advantage plan for a trial period during your Initial Coverage Election Period.
+If you’re not happy with the plan, you can return to Original Medicare anytime within the first 12 months.
 Before returning to Original Medicare, you can apply for any Medigap policy that is sold in your state.
-Your new policy should go into effect the same time your Medicare Advantage Plan enrollment ends, so there are no breaks in your coverage.
+Your new policy should go into effect the same time your Medicare Advantage plan enrollment ends to avoid breaks in your coverage.

-You also have the right to buy certain Medigap polices if:
+You also have the right to buy certain Medigap polices in other special situations.
+Here are just a few examples (this is not a complete list):

-- Your Medicare Advantage Plan leaves Medicare or stops providing services in your area
+- Your Medicare Advantage plan stops providing services in your area.

-Under these circumstances, you are eligible to buy any Medigap Plan A, B, C, F, K, or L that is sold in your state.
+Under these circumstances, you may be eligible to buy any Medigap Plan A, B, C, F, K, or L that is sold in your state.
 Remember, you still must return to Original Medicare in order to get a Medigap policy.

-Important note: It is illegal for anyone to sell you a Medigap policy if they know you are in a Medicare Advantage Plan, unless your coverage in this plan will end before the Medigap policy goes into effect.
+Important note: It’s illegal for anyone to sell you a Medigap policy if he or she knows you’re in a Medicare Advantage plan, unless your coverage in this plan will end before the Medigap policy goes into effect.

 Am I eligible if I have coverage through Medicaid?

-If you receive Medicaid, you do not need supplemental coverage.
-In fact, it is generally illegal for insurance companies to sell Medicaid policies to anyone who is receiving Medicaid.
+Medicaid typically doesn’t work with Medicare Supplement plans.
+In fact, it’s generally illegal for insurance companies to sell Medigap policies to anyone who is receiving Medicaid.